-I recently had the chance to work with several young families looking for help to build their wealth and improve their finances.
-We discussed a broad range of topics from buying a house, saving for retirement, savings for their kids’ college, budgeting and building legacy.
+A financial checklist for young families…..Many of my clients are young families looking for help to build their wealth and improve their finances.
+We typically discuss a broad range of topics from buying a house, saving for retirement, savings for their kids’ college, budgeting and building legacy.
 As a financial advisor in the early 40s, I have personally gone through many of these questions and was happy to share my experience.

 Some of my clients already had young children.
 Others are expecting a new family member.
 Being a dad of a nine-month-old boy, I could relate to many of their concerns.
 My experience helped me guide them through the web of financial and investment questions.

 While each family is unique, there are many common themes amongst all couples.
 While each topic of them deserves a separate post, I will try to summarize them for you.

 Successful couples always find a way to communicate effectively.
 I always advise my clients to discuss their financial priorities and concerns.
 When partners talk to each other, they often discover that they have entirely different objectives.
 Having differences is normal as long as you have common goals.
 By building a strong partnership you will pursue your common goals while finding a common ground for your differences

 If it helps, talk to an independent fiduciary financial advisor.
 We can help you get a more comprehensive and objective view of your finances.
 We often see blind spots that you haven’t recognized before.

 Set your financial goals